 - Keep track of their progress through video recordings and show these to them to motivate them to keep going.

 - Make music together!
 This promotes family bonds and is a great way to strengthen your relationship with your child.
-If you don’t know how to play an instrument, there are plenty of music lessons online you can check out.
+If you don’t know how to play an instrument, there are plenty of music lessons online you can check out such as guitar lessons.
 It’s never too late to learn!